logo

 Content Banner

-• Morning Sickness: For many women, morning sickness becomes a thing of the past by this point.
+For many women, morning sickness has become a thing of the past.
 However, if you still experience occasional nausea, don’t worry—it’s likely to improve in the coming weeks.
-Eating small, frequent meals can help manage symptoms.

-• Change in Appetite: As your baby grows and your body needs more energy, you may notice an increase in appetite or specific food cravings.
-To support your baby’s development, opt for nutritious snacks like fruits, nuts, or whole grains between meals.
+As your baby grows and your body needs more energy, you may notice increased appetite and specific food cravings.
+To support your baby's development, opt for nutritious snacks like fruits, nuts, or whole grains between meals.

-• Round Ligament Pain: The growth of your uterus may cause pulling or stretching sensations in your lower abdomen, known as round ligament pain.
+Your uterus's growth may cause pulling or stretching sensations in your lower abdomen, known as round ligament pain.
 This is a normal part of pregnancy.
 Gentle stretches and adequate rest can help ease the discomfort.

-• Varicose Veins: Increased blood volume during pregnancy can lead to swollen veins, particularly in the legs.
-While they may be hereditary, wearing support stockings, staying active, and walking regularly can help minimize their appearance.
+Increased blood volume during pregnancy can lead to swollen veins, particularly in the legs.
+While they may be hereditary, wearing support stockings, staying active, and walking regularly can help minimise their appearance.

 Your Baby in Week 14